dansasser/SIM-ONE/README.md

 ## **6. Getting Started**

 This project is currently in the documentation and specification phase.
-The best way to get started is by reading the [Sim-One Manifesto](./MANIFESTO.md) to understand the core principles.
+The best way to get started is by reading the [SIM-ONE Manifesto](./MANIFESTO.md) to understand the core principles.

 ## **7. About the Author**

-The principles and architecture of the Sim-One Framework were developed by Daniel T. Sasser II.
+The principles and architecture of the SIM-ONE Framework were developed by Daniel T. Sasser II.
 For more information on his background, philosophy, and work, please see the [AUTHORS.md](./AUTHORS.md) file.

 -----

 ## **8. 🧠 Acknowledgements**

-The Sim-One Framework and Five Laws were refined via human-AI collaboration, including contributions from ChatGPT, Gemini AI, and early feedback from developer stakeholders.
+The SIM-ONE Framework and Five Laws were refined via human-AI collaboration, including contributions from ChatGPT, Gemini AI, and early feedback from developer stakeholders.

 -----

 ## **9. 🚀 Contribution & Governance**

-The Sim-One Framework is an open project, and we welcome contributions from the community to help shape the future of governed intelligence.
+The SIM-ONE Framework is an open project, and we welcome contributions from the community to help shape the future of governed intelligence.
 We believe in a transparent and collaborative development process where the best ideas can be debated, refined, and adopted.

 Contributions can range from feedback on the Manifesto and technical papers to formal proposals for new protocols.
 All activity is managed through this repository and is governed by our Code of Conduct.
 For detailed guidelines on how to get involved, including our process for submitting ideas and proposing new protocols, please read our full contribution guide.